• Skip to primary navigation

 Matcha Macarons with Chocolate Ganache

 Macarons continue to be one of my favorite challenges.
 They can be particularly tricky to pull off, but do become easier with practice.
-I especially love the contrast in these Matcha Macarons with Chocolate Ganache.
-The chewy, delicate green tea macaron shells pair beautifully with the rich, indulgent dark chocolate ganache filling.

-The macaron shells are a natural earthy green color with the addition of the matcha (green tea powder).
-For a more brilliant green, add a little green gel food coloring (do not use liquid) to the egg whites after beating them until stiff and before folding in the dry ingredients.
+Matcha is a powder created by grinding whole green tea leaves.
+It adds a natural earthy green color and light flavor to these macarons.
+For a more brilliant green, add a drop or two of green gel food coloring (do not use liquid) to the egg whites after beating them until stiff and before folding in the dry ingredients.

 Piped ganache over Matcha Macarons on a baking sheet.